-- 8. Connect your computer's disk activity LED cable to the LED connector on the controller (marked on the figures in About Your RAID Controller on page 16). - Ensure that the positive lead of the LED cable (usually a red wire or a wire marked with a red stripe) is attached to pin 1. - 9.
-Prepare and install your internal disk drives, following the instructions in Connecting Disk Drives to Your Controllers on page 31. - If you are not installing internal disk drives, close your computer cabinet, reattach the power cord, then continue with Connecting External Devices on page 33. - 10.
-Restart your computer.
+- 8. (Adaptec Series 6 controllers only) Connect your computer's disk activity LED cable to the LED connector on the controller (marked on the figures in About Your RAID Controller on page 17).
+Ensure that the positive lead of the LED cable (usually a red wire or a wire marked with a red stripe) is attached to pin 1. - 9.
+(Adaptec Series 6 controllers only) Optionally, connect your RAID controller's I2C connector (not available on all models) to an I2C connector on an internal backplane or enclosure, using an I2C cable.
+For more connection details, see About Your RAID Controller on page 17. - 10.
+Prepare and install your internal disk drives, following the instructions in Connecting Disk Drives to Your Controllers on page 41.

+If you are not installing internal disk drives, close your computer cabinet, reattach the power cord, then continue with Connecting External Devices on page 42.

+11. Restart your computer.